JRRRRRRR/Machine-Learning-on-Covid-19/README.md

 # Future Work
 * Accuracy: Find a better or some better parameters to improve accuracy
 * Overfitting: Deal with the overfitting of random forest model and XGBoost model
-* More analyses: Try analyse other columns of the dataset
+* More analyses: Try analyse other columns of the dataset, such as recover
 * Death Rate: The death rate of New York state is high.
 Try to find some reasons and realted data.

 # Summary